Admissions and referrals

 Who do we support?

-Connex Alternative Provision supports children and young people between the ages of 5 and 16 with a range of complex needs, including those at risk of permanent exclusion from their current setting.
+Connex Alternative Provision supports learners between the ages of 4 and 16 with a range of complex needs, including those at risk of permanent exclusion from their current setting.

 All learners have access to high quality education following admission.

-The Deputy Principal will oversee the referral process supported by other members of the Leadership Team.
+The Safeguarding & Admissions Lead will oversee the referral process supported by embers of the Senior Leadership Team.
 It is through these staff members that visits are coordinated, information is gathered and arrangements for admission are undertaken.

-When a new child or young person is referred to Connex, an assessment will be completed to ensure that we are able to meet their individual needs.
-Our admissions criteria take into consideration a range of aspects when looking at a new placement, including prior history and current need to ensure that the best possible outcomes can be achieved for each learner placed with us.
+When a new learner is referred to Connex, an assessment will be completed to ensure that we are able to meet the learners’ individual needs.
+Our admissions criteria take into consideration a range of aspects when looking at a new placement, including prior history and current learners need to ensure that the best possible outcomes can be achieved for each learner placed with us.

-The Connex team are aware that there are many barriers to why learners find accessing the current educational placement challenging.
-At Connex we look at the unique impact any diagnosis has on the individual and as a result, personalise their curriculum and care package.
-This ensures that every child and young person achieves and experiences, success, re-engagement and support on their educational journey.
+The Connex team are aware that there are many barriers to why learners find accessing their current educational placement challenging.
+At Connex we look at the unique impact any diagnosis has on the individual learners and as a result, personalise the learner’s curriculum and care package.
+This ensures that every learner achieves and experiences, success, re-engagement and support on their educational journey.

-In order to attend Connex, Learners may present with:
+In order to attend Connex, learners will present with:

 The Principal has the overall responsibility for ensuring that Connex only admits learners whose individual needs can be met.
 To summarise, in all cases, learners will only be considered for admission if:

-• the education of the child or young person is compatible with the provision of effective education for others
+- the education of the learner is compatible with the provision of effective education for others

-• all up-to-date information concerning the learner, including the most recent reviews and reports are provided by the referring authority
+- all up-to-date information concerning the learners, including the most recent reviews and reports are provided by the referring authority

 Policy